verdabatool/building-debrief/README.md

 Debrief turns that transcript into those five documents, plus HTML renders of three of them.

+**Want to build it yourself?** [Building Debrief](https://building-debrief.vercel.app/) walks through it step by step, from an empty folder to the finished project, one mechanism per lesson.

 ## The four ideas

 | Idea | The problem it solves | Where it is used here |